nishanescode/bakerydemo/readme.md

 Wagtail is helpfull to create a website and we can save our time.
+Wagtail has many builtin functions and while installing wagtail some files and folders will get installed automatically, which is helpfull to avoide some mistakes or errors.
 =======================

 This is a demonstration project for the amazing [Wagtail CMS](https://github.com/wagtail/wagtail).